Safeguarding representative: Kay Buckley(07719926797)

 From Fr Christopher

-May I remind you that during this time please remember I am only at the end of the phone and may I thank those who have phoned to ask after my welfare and those who have sent Easter cards together with Easter gifts and Easter offerings by post or pushed them through the letterbox.
-This has been very touching and is much appreciated at a time like this when we are all inevitably concerned about other matters.
-Many thanks.
-And please continue to keep safe by observing the advice given by the Government.
+May I remind you that during this time please remember I am only at the end of the phone and may I thank those who have phoned to ask after my well-being.
+Please continue to keep safe by observing the advice given by the Government.

 Christopher J P Draycott